-The findings in this article draw on research conducted as part of a large UK Governmentfunded research grant (Black et al., 2021).
-This study explored decision making in England's urban development system and the factors affecting how health is included (Bates et al., 2023).
+The findings in this article draw on research conducted as part of a large UK government-funded research grant (Black et al., 2021).
+This study explored decision-making in England's urban development system and the factors affecting how health is included (Bates et al., 2023).

 Stage one of the research involved mapping the urban development system using in-depth semi-structured interviews with critical actors.
 A purposive sample was informed by desk-based searches, a policy review, established professional contacts and snowballing.
 These activities generated a database of approximately 500 urban development stakeholders operating at a global, national and local level, including in combined authorities.
-To refine the sample further, the team identified two criteria for selection (i) high levels of influence over decision making and (ii) actors' in-depth knowledge of the system.
+To refine the sample further, the team identified two criteria for selection (1) high levels of influence over decisionmaking and (2) actors' in-depth knowledge of the system.

-The design of interview questions was guided by a broader set of research questions agreed by the whole team (Appendix 1).
+The design of interview questions was guided by a broader set of research questions agreed by the whole team (see Appendix A in the supplemental data online).
 Interviewees were asked to identify decision-makers in the urban development system, consider their motivations and perceptions of health, and reflect on the place of health in the decision-making process.
-Therefore, questions included "What are the institutions that shape urban development and the context for decision making?" and "To what extent are health outcomes (NCDs) and health inequalities being considered in decision making?".
-132 participants were interviewed across seven data gathering teams (Table 1).
-Semi-structured interviews were conducted on-line between May - September 2021.
-Interviews lasted on average 55 mins (range 26-112).
+Therefore, questions included 'What are the institutions that shape urban development and the context for decision making?' and 'To what extent are health outcomes (NCDs) and health inequalities being considered in decision making?'.
+A total of 132 participants were interviewed across seven data-gathering teams (Table 1).
+Semi-structured interviews were conducted online between May and September 2021.
+Interviews lasted on average 55 minutes (range = 26-112 minutes).
 Interviewees were assured of confidentiality, and informed consent was obtained.